574n13y/Dev_Ops/Day14.md

 🔸 DevOps Question:
 What is artifact management in DevOps, and why is it important?
 Can you name some popular tools for managing artifacts?
+- Artifact management in DevOps involves storing, organizing, and managing binary files created during development, like `.jar` or `.zip` files.
+It ensures consistency across deployments.
+Tools like *Artifactory*, *Nexus*, and *Azure Artifacts* are popular for managing artifacts, ensuring they’re available for testing and production environments.